Cannon Hill Anglican College: Houses

 CHAC's houses are all named after islands in Moreton Bay.
 Initially, there were only four houses: Moreton, Peel, Saint Helena and Stradbroke.
 In 2001, two new houses, Macleay and Russell, were added.

-Each of the houses have had official mascots, chosen from animals, groups, characters or civilisations beginning with the first letter of their names; the houses were thus dubbed 'Macleay Magpies', 'Moreton Manta Rays', 'Peel Pirates', 'Russell Raiders', 'Saint Helena Spartans' and 'Stradbroke Superheroes'.
-Then, in late 2024, as part of their legacy gift to the college, the Year 12 graduates changed some of the houses' mascots to better represent Oceanian wildlife: Peel became the 'Peel Pelicans'; Russell, the 'Russell Roos' (short for kangaroos); Saint Helena, the 'Saint Helena Snakes'; and Stradbroke, the 'Stradbroke Sharks'.
-Matching artwork was similarly designed for each house, in collaboration with Indigenous artist Ambrose Killian.
+Each house has an official mascot, chosen from animals, groups, characters or civilisations beginning with the first letter of its name.
+Prior to 2024, they were referred to as the Macleay Magpies, Moreton Manta Rays, Peel Pirates, Russell Raiders, Saint Helena Spartans and Stradbroke Superheroes.
+Towards the end of that year, as part of their legacy gift to the college, the Year 12 graduates changed some of the houses' mascots to represent Oceanian wildlife: Peel became the Peel Pelicans; Russell, the Russell Roos (short for kangaroos); Saint Helena, the Saint Helena Snakes; and Stradbroke, the Stradbroke Sharks.
+Matching artwork was designed for each house, in collaboration with Indigenous artist Ambrose Killian.